osprey-dcs/grc-atf-fdas/D-3-1_DESIGN_-_Design_and_Architecture.md

 From Wikipedia, https://en.wikipedia.org/wiki/Nginx

-"_Nginx (pronounced "engine x" /ˌɛndʒɪnˈɛks/ EN-jin-EKS, stylized as NGINX or nginx) is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
+>Nginx (pronounced "engine x" /ˌɛndʒɪnˈɛks/ EN-jin-EKS, stylized as NGINX or nginx) is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
 The software was created by Russian developer Igor Sysoev and publicly released in 2004.
 Nginx is free and open-source software, released under the terms of the 2-clause BSD license.
-A large fraction of web servers use Nginx, often as a load balancer._"
+A large fraction of web servers use Nginx, often as a load balancer.

 Nginx is used as the web-service on the Support Services Systems (MISC) PC for the data export procedure.